-I am involved with an interprofessional education team, here at Salford – we are an interdisciplinary group of academics and practice education facilitators commited to enabling interprofessional working.
-I contributed to a published report, delivered a paper at a conference and contributed to numerous articles from the findings of our pilot studies.
+I am involved with an interprofessional education team here at Salford – we are an interdisciplinary group of academics and practice education facilitators committed to enabling interprofessional working.
+I have contributed to a published report, delivered a paper at a conference and contributed to numerous articles from the findings of our pilot studies.

 Qualifications and Memberships

 - Diploma in Professional Studies in Nursing & Social Work (learning disabilities) (2000)

 - Post Graduate Certificate in Academic Practice (2013)